Read these first

 Grades

-A note on grades: you can check your grades in moodle by clicking on "grades" on the left hand column.
+A note on grades: you can check your grades in etudes by clicking on "gradebook" on the left hand column.
 Also note that grades will be posted by your professor to show your progress in the class.
 You can be dropped from the class, without notice, if you are carrying an "F" in the class.
 It is not the instructor's responsibility to drop you from class.
-Some students are dropped from the moodle classroom, and think that the instructor has excluded them from the class roster.
-Being dropped from the moodle class is NOT the same as being dropped from the class.
+Some students are dropped from the etudes classroom, and think that the instructor has excluded them from the class roster.
+Being dropped from the etudes class is NOT the same as being dropped from the class.
 If you do not drop the class yourself, then you may receive an F for your grade in class.
 If you are not going to continue in the class, do not leave it to the instructor to exclude you.
 Go to the student information system - http://www.profj.us/student/ and drop yourself.
 This is the only way to protect yourself from not getting an F for failing to complete the class.

 Incomplete